Effects of Asset Inflation Outpacing the Cost of Living

 About the Author – David Navarro, CFA®

-David Navarro, CFA® is a Research Analyst at West Capital Management, a subsidiary of WSFS Financial Corporation.
+David Navarro, CFA® is the Director of Research at West Capital Management, a subsidiary of WSFS Financial Corporation.
 West Capital Management focuses on developing custom planning and investment strategies tailored to each client’s unique circumstances and greater ambitions.
 David graduated with a B.S. in Finance from Rutgers University.
 He can be reached via email at firstname.lastname@example.org.

 This communication is provided by West Capital Management (“WCM” or the “Firm”) for informational purposes only.
 Investing involves the risk of loss and investors should be prepared to bear potential losses.
 Past performance may not be indicative of future results and may have been impacted by events and economic conditions that will not prevail in the future.
 No portion of this commentary is to be construed as a solicitation to buy or sell a security or the provision of personalized investment, tax or legal advice.
 Certain information contained in this report is derived from sources that WCM believes to be reliable; however, the Firm does not guarantee the accuracy or timeliness of such information and assumes no liability for any resulting damages.
 Any reference to a market index is included for illustrative purposes only, as it is not possible to directly invest in an index.
 Indices are unmanaged, hypothetical vehicles that serve as market indicators and do not account for the deduction of management fees or transaction costs generally associated with investment products, which otherwise have the effect of reducing the performance of an actual investment portfolio.